eleval/BhdTool/Readme.md

 ## How to build
 This project was made using Visual Studio 2019 Community.

 So any version of Visual Studio 2019 or more recent should be more than enough to build the project.
+You will need to edit the Post-Build step though as it copies the dll to a hardset path.

 There are two external dependencies to imgui & json11 but their files are included within the project, so you just need to clone this repository (with --recursive) and it should be just fine.